adrianoes/robotframework-expandtesting_api_and_web/README.md

 # Installation:

 - See [python page](https://www.python.org/downloads/) and download the latest Python stable version.
-Start the installation and check the checkboxes below, :
+Start the installation and check the checkboxes below:
   - :white_check_mark: Use admin privileges when installing py.exe
   - :white_check_mark: Add python.exe to PATH
 and keep all the other preferenced options as they are.